rio-sanjuan/home-school/Topic Notes/Machine Learning/Deep Learning/Graph Neural Networks/Embedding.md

 Here are some graph embedding algorithms for *simple* graphs (static, undirected, unsigned, and homogeneous).
 Algorithms are organized according to the information they attempt to preserve, including node co-occurence, structural role, node status, and community structure.
 ### Preserving Node Co-occurrence

+One of the most popular ways to extract node co-occurrence in a graph is via performing random walks.
+Nodes are considered similar to each other if they tend to co-occur in these random walks.
+The [[Embedding#Mapping Function]] is optimized so that the learned node representations can reconstruct the "similarity" extracted from random walks.

+### Mapping Function

+A Direct way to define the mapping function $f(v_i)$ is using a lookup table.
+This means that we retrieve node $v_i$'s embedding $\textbf{u}_i$ given its index $i$.
+Specifically, the mapping function is implemented as $$ f(v_i) = \textbf{u}_i

 ## DeepWalk

+DeepWalk is a graph representation learning algorithm that generates embeddings for nodes in a graph.
+It was introduced in the paper "DeepWalk: Online Learning of Social Representations" by Perozzi et al. in 2014.
+The algorithm is inspired by techniques from Natural Language Processing (NLP) and applies them to graphs, leveraging random walks and the [[Skip-Gram Model]] (popularized by [[Word2Vec]]).
 ## Node2Vec

 ## Graph2Vec